viniciusmo/VMaskTextField/README.md

  - Validating  data type
  - Flexible masks
  - Automatic maxlength

 ## Installation

 VMaskTextField is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "VMaskTextField"

+or copy VMaskTextField.h and  VMaskTextField.m to your project folder.

 ## Author